Tight

 metaret self, a-b, b;

-Really?
-No for?
+for, while, functions, calls)for?
 No while?
 No function call?

 metafun sum(self, arr) {